 The original Passover was the night of the tenth plague when the Israelites were enslaved in Egypt.
 All the firstborn in every household that were not “set apart” by the blood of a lamb on the doorpost of their homes died (Exodus 12).
 An annual commemoration of being “passed over” was instituted by the Almighty:

 You may have heard someone say that we can’t really keep Passover because there’s no temple in Jerusalem.
 That’s true… but it doesn’t mean we can’t “celebrate” it!

-In 2016, Passover starts at sundown March 23, immediately followed by the Feast of Unleavened Bread from sundown March 24 through sundown March 31 (the 1st and 7th days are High Holy Days), as referenced on the Astronomically and Agriculturally Corrected Biblical Hebrew Calendar.
+Passover starts at sundown, immediately followed by the Feast of Unleavened Bread from sundown (the first and seventh days are High Holy Days).

-Sign up for our email newsletters to be notified when the new moon is sighted each month.
+Join our mailing list to be notified when the new moon is sighted each month.

 Has Passover Been Fulfilled?